ordenador/genetic-shift-scheduler/README.md

 ## Contributions

 All contributions are welcome.
-Review [CONTRIBUTING.md](./CONTRIBUTING.md) for more details on how to collaborate on this project.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for more details on how to collaborate on this project.